cavaunpeu/willwolf.io-source/content/pages/about.md

 Travel is a big part of who I am.
 I've been to over 60 countries and believe strongly in the concrete, extraordinary value of traveling abroad.
 In addition, I'm active in the global [CouchSurfing](https://www.couchsurfing.com/) community as a guest, host and event participant.
 My profile can be found [here](https://www.couchsurfing.com/people/willw9).

-While I'm not sure where I plan to go with machine learning, I do not plan to stop.
+While I'm not sure where I plan to go with data science, I do not plan to stop.
 Ultimately, I'd like to work on human-scale problems that actually matter.